nwnxee/unified/CONTRIBUTING.md

 10. Be wary of unnecessary copies.
 Use rvalues and `std::move` where appropriate.
 11. Exception use is acceptable.
 In case of error when processing a nwscript invoked function, throw an exception.
 12. Use core provided utilities (logging, asserts, etc) and services (config, messaging, etc) whenever possible.
 If you have a need these services don't meet, file an RFE.
+13. Update the [changelog] whenever making a user-facing change (e.g. adding a new nwscript function)

 Additionally, please observe coding style rules: